restqa/documentation/docs/getting-started/configuration.md

 * **Required:** `yes`

-Define wich YAML schema version to use to execute the tests.
+Define which YAML schema version to use to execute the test.
 Available : `0.0.1`

 ### metadata